babylonhealth/ios-playbook/Cookbook/Technical-Documents/NewHiresCheckList.md

 # New Hires Checklist

+## Access to services

+You can find the list of services you'll need and how to get access to them in [Tools and Services](ToolsAndServices.md).

 ## GitHub Access

-Prior to starting, make sure you have a Babylon GitHub account and that you have access to the following repositories:
+Prior to starting, make sure you have a GitHub account (either your personal or new for Babylon) and that you have access to the following repositories:

 - [babylon-ios](https://github.com/Babylonpartners/babylon-ios)
 - [ios-charts](https://github.com/Babylonpartners/ios-charts)